 Beyond phone-wide settings, take a look at your individual apps.
-In Facebook, for instance, you can access the settings by tapping the three horizontal lines icon on the top right (on Android) or the grid icon on the bottom right (on iOS).
+In Facebook, for instance, you can access the settings by tapping the down arrow icon in the top right.
 Then choose which types of events will generate notifications: For example, you might choose to receive alerts when you’re tagged in photos, but not every time your friends create new posts.

 Most other apps, especially the ones in the categories of social media, instant messaging, and email, will have similar options you can adjust.
 You can also switch alerts on or off for specific apps within your phone’s settings: Simply open up Apps & notifications in Android Settings or Notifications in iOS Settings.